 As a superior insulation material, PTFE has been found effective in EV charging stations.
 PTFE insulation blocks can be used to improve the charging efficiency and ensure that there is minimal leakage of current.

-4. Battery separators
+5. Battery separators

+One of the key factors with electric vehicles is that battery storage needs to be both ample and efficient.
+Both PTFE and PE (polyethylene) are seen as effective battery separators.
 These separators provide internal insulation to the battery, preventing the batteries from discharging when idle.
 Although PE separators are effective in most application, high-voltage applications need PTFE films, which possess higher breakdown voltage strengths and can remain effective over a much longer time period.